 Also there have even been instances where people have bought a 2nd hand safe online, only to find they don’t know the code!
 It could then cost $1500 to get a technician to access it.
 Due to transport costs to get it to the technician, the time it takes to then access it, and other factors like how many drill bits they go through accessing it.
 Then on top of this is repairing the safe so that it looks like it’s never been breached.

 So like many things in life the cheapest option is often not the best.

 One of the biggest misconceptions when it comes to safes, is that you can get a “tin box” and simply hide it in the wall.
 As discussed already these simply do not provide anywhere near the level of protection required.
 You’d be better off just hiding your bullion somewhere than using one of these.

 There are a whole host of options when it comes to safes.
 On average between $1500 to $5000.
 What you need depends on the dollar value of the gold and silver bullion and therefore the cash rating, the volume it takes up (obviously a larger safe is required for bars of silver), and how and where it will be installed.

 We’d need to know more details to give you any specific thoughts.
 However given we won’t be involved in what you decide, it’s best you share what you’re requiring with as few people as possible – for obvious reasons!
 And frankly we are in the business of selling gold and silver and so we’d prefer not to know what you do with it after you’ve bought from us.

-So you should talk to an expert first that can advise you on the above along with transporting it to you and thoughts on insurance too if required.
+So if you’re thinking of buying a home safe, you should talk to an expert first.
+One that can advise you on the above, along with transporting it to you and thoughts on insurance too if required.